 It took 3 rolls of ribbon to do my tree.

 To go with my Winter Wonderland Christmas tree theme I wanted to add snowy and frosty feeling ornaments to the tree.
 Over a couple of months, I found all the ornaments at my local Walmart…they were all beautiful and better yet all under $2.

-Start by putting the largest ornaments on the tree first.
+To decorate a Christmas tree, start by putting the largest ornaments on the tree first.
 Then go back and fill in with smaller bulbs and ornaments.

 Add a tree skirt or tree collar